Top China, Russia advisers among White House resignations after Capitol violence | Politics

 The assault on the U.S. Capitol drew condemnation from U.S. friends and foes alike, with many blaming Trump for inciting his supporters and not doing enough to rein them in.
 WATCHING FOR FOREIGN THREATS

 Pottinger's boss, national security adviser Robert O'Brien, has no plans to quit, the first official said.
+But a person familiar with the matter said O'Brien had considered quitting.
 "A strong national security team remains in place at the State Department, the Department of Defense, Treasury, the intelligence community and the National Security Council, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)